rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 .. meta:
     frontend_status: Done

+A native function is a function that marked with ``native`` keyword (see :ref:`Function Declarations`).

 A ``native`` function implemented in a platform-dependent code is typically written in another programming language (e.g., *C*).
 A :index:`compile-time error` occurs if a ``native`` function has a body.

 .. index::
+   keyword native
+   function
    native function
    implementation
    platform-dependent code
    compile-time error
+   function body

 |